 Standardizing SCPI Command Sets Across Mixed Hardware

 The implementation below isolates transport, parsing, and error handling into discrete, testable boundaries.
-It assumes a pyvisa backend but remains transport-agnostic through a defined protocol interface.
-All execution paths enforce monotonic timeout tracking, explicit error queue boundaries, and strict response validation.
+It assumes a pyvisa backend but stays transport-agnostic through the message-based resource interface, so the same controller drives USB-TMC, TCP/IP, and GPIB sessions without branching.
+Every path enforces monotonic timeout tracking, explicit error-queue flushing on both sides of the query, and strict response validation.

 from __future__ import annotations